-- investors should note that the Index, being a sectorial index and is thematic in nature, may experience more volatility than other indices such as the Hang Seng Index and Hang Seng China Enterprises Index; - (p) investors should note that there are leveraged risks because the Certificates integrate a leverage mechanism and the Certificates will amplify the movements in the increase, and in the decrease, of the value of the securities or derivatives comprised in the Index and if the investment results in a loss, any such loss will be increased by the leverage factor of the Certificates.
-As such, investors could lose more than they would if they had invested directly in the securities or derivatives comprised in the Index; - (q) when held for longer than a day, the performance of the Certificates could be more or less than the leverage factor that is embedded within the Certificates.
+- (o) investors should note that there are leveraged risks because the Certificates integrate an inverse leverage mechanism and the Certificates will amplify the movements in the increase, and in the decrease, of the value of the securities or derivatives comprised in the Index and if the investment results in a loss, any such loss will be increased by the leverage factor of the Certificates.
+As such, investors could lose more than they would if they had invested directly in the securities or derivatives comprised in the Index; - (p) when held for longer than a day, the performance of the Certificates could be more or less than the leverage factor that is embedded within the Certificates.
 The performance of the Certificates each day is locked in, and any subsequent returns are based on what was achieved the previous day.
-This process, referred to as compounding, may lead to a performance difference from 7 times the performance of the securities or derivatives comprised in the Index over a period longer than one day.
+This process, referred to as compounding, may lead to a performance difference from 7 times the inverse performance of the securities or derivatives comprised in the Index over a period longer than one day.
 This difference may be amplified in a volatile market with a sideway trend, where market movements are not clear in direction, whereby investors may sustain substantial losses;